pauldmccarthy/fsleyes/userdoc/filetree.rst

 .. image:: images/filetree_filetypes_and_variables.png
-   :width: 25%
+   :width: 20%
    :align: left

-The file tree panel has a row along its top containing a drop-down box and some buttons.
-When you want to open a directory, the first step is to select the data directory type from the dropdown box.
-Or, if you have a custom tree file, you can select it via the *Load tree file* button.
+The file tree panel has a row along its top containing a drop-down list and some buttons.
+When you want to browse some data, you first need to select the data directory type from the dropdown list - for example, if you want to view some VBM data, you would select *vbm.tree* from the list.
+If you have a custom tree file, you can select it via the *Load tree file* button.

 Once you have selected a tree, click on the *Load directory* button to select your data directory.
 The left side of the file tree panel will be then be populated with lists of all the file types and variables present in the directory.

-Here we are looking at some data from the Human Connectome Project.
+Here we have selected the *HCP_directory.tree*, and have loaded a directory containing data for a handful of individuals from the Human Connectome Project.

 Configuring the file list